Greg-Johns/Greg-Johns/pages/blog/qpt.md

 ## A Quicker Pricing Tool
 <time>Feb.
 6th, 2015</time>

+### The Dawing of the S.P.A and the Frontend Frameworks

 Today I finally got to do something I've been wanting to do for a while.

 `git tag -a v1.0 -m 'QPT Ver.
 1.0 Shipped'`